Curt Beckwith, MD

 Timothy Flanigan, MD

-The overarching goal of the SPC is to build a sustainable resource that serves to support investigators across Rhode Island to address the practical challenges posed when conducting opioid and overdose research involving vulnerable and underserved populations.
-In order to accomplish this, the near-term goal of the SPC is to support Project Leaders to: develop appropriate study design, recruit and retain opioid-involved study subjects within the Emergency Department, Opioid Treatment Programs (OTPs), hospital/clinics/perinatal offices, correctional facilities, and other venues; navigate the ethical considerations of engaging vulnerable populations; apply for Institutional Review Board approval and other regulatory oversight; and convene Data Safety Monitoring Boards; as well as to establish and maintain a Community Advisory Board, and develop educational and mentoring forums relevant to research surrounding opioid use disorders and overdose.
+The overarching goal of the CERC is to build a sustainable resource that serves to support investigators across Rhode Island to address the practical challenges posed when conducting opioid and overdose research involving vulnerable and underserved populations.
+In order to accomplish this, the near-term goal of the CERC is to support Project Leaders to: develop appropriate study design, recruit and retain opioid-involved study subjects within the Emergency Department, Opioid Treatment Programs (OTPs), hospital/clinics/perinatal offices, correctional facilities, and other venues; navigate the ethical considerations of engaging vulnerable populations; apply for Institutional Review Board approval and other regulatory oversight; and convene Data Safety Monitoring Boards; as well as to establish and maintain a Community Advisory Board, and develop educational and mentoring forums relevant to research surrounding opioid use disorders and overdose.

 - Promote and support best practices related to research study design to facilitate recruitment and retention of vulnerable and underserved populations as study participants in criminal justice or medical and treatment settings (i.e. prison/jail, emergency department, OTPs, perinatal care offices)